Hummingbird

 Gator Hatch

-We gather at the Elm Lake picnic ground at 12:30 to tally our preliminary results and eat our sack lunches.
+We gather at one of the picnic grounds at 12:30 to tally our preliminary results and eat our sack lunches.

-What to Bring: Lunch, drinking water, mosquito repellant, sun protection, and (if you have them) butterfly field guides, close-focusing binoculars and camera
+What to Bring: Lunch, drinking water, mosquito repellent, sun protection, and (if you have them) butterfly field guides, close-focusing binoculars and camera.

 Experienced leadership for all groups